FAQ’s

 Where can I stay nearby the Santa Rosa workshop?

 The address for the workshop is 583 Summerfield Road, Santa Rosa, 95403.
-Many people have liked using Air B&B www.airbnb.com to find a room to stay in locally.
+Many people have liked using Air B&B www.airbnb.com to find a room to stay locally.
 My neighbor rents her AirBnB for less than $100.
 It is safe and quiet, but not fancy.
 A 6 minute drive to the workshop.
 There are lots of places in Santa Rosa.
 Generally East of Highway 101 is the zone to be in.

 The closest hotel is The Flamingo.
 Very nice.
-Hillside Inn Hillside Inn is next door.
+Hillside Inn is next door.
 Basic – but locally cherished for their breakfast restaurant.
 In our historic district with easy walking to food are ArtHouse and Hotel E and in RailRoad Square AC Hotel, Hyatt Vineyard Creek and Hotel La Rose.
 Those make for a 10-12 minute commute – pretty easy!
 Other Santa Rosa hotels are the Sandman, Extended Stay America, and LaQunita near a Trader Joe’s.
 This is wine country and it fills up fast.
 You could search for price reductions on www.expedia.com, www.kayak.com, www.hotels.com and www.getaroom.com

 Is the doula the same as a nurse?